Skip to Main Content

 Upon being granted membership, the cohort must designate a delegate who will represent the cohort on voting matters and serve as the primary contact for the cohort.

-Continued membership is contingent upon evidence of participation in activities such as Consortium meetings and project groups, including sharing data.
+Continued membership is contingent upon evidence of participation in activities such as Consortium meetings, shared project groups, including sharing data.

 The NCI Cohort Consortium requires that any Consortium project acknowledge the Consortium in all publications, by either including it in the title (e.g., “Study title: a study within the NCI Cohort Consortium”) or in the acknowledgment section of the publication (e.g., “This pooling study was a coordinated effort of the NCI Cohort Consortium” or “The data used for this study were contributed by the NCI Cohort Consortium).